deepset-ai/haystack/docs/README.md

 ## Overview and Usage

 We move the Overview and Usage docs to the [haystack-website](https://github.com/deepset-ai/haystack-website) repository.
 You will find the docs in the folder `docs`.
 Please make sure to only edit the newest version of the docs.
 We will release the docs together with the Haystack version.
-We are open for contibutions to our documentation.
+We are open for contributions to our documentation.
 Please make sure to check our [Contribution Guidelines](https://github.com/deepset-ai/haystack/blob/master/CONTRIBUTING.md).
 You will find a step by step introduction to our docs [here](https://github.com/deepset-ai/haystack-website/tree/source).

 ## Tutorials